 Also, if you are using the phone when you receive that notification, it will appear on the smartphone screen accompanied by the corresponding sound, but the clock will remain silent.

-It's also possible to stay away from the phone and still receive notifications (and interact with them), as long as we're on the same WiFi network.
+It is also possible to be away from the phone and continue to receive notifications (and interact with them).
+Of course, as long as we are on the same WiFi network.
 This is possible thanks to Apple's Continuity feature.
-For example, with the Apple Watch I can go to the "cave of suffering" and roll around on my bike, leaving the phone at home (three floors above) and still receive the same notifications.
+To give an example, with the Apple Watch I can go to "the cave of suffering" to ride my bike while leaving the phone at home (three floors above) and continue to receive the same notifications.
 Obviously the watch is out of Bluetooth range, but both continue to communicate by being connected on the same network.
-And this includes not only notifications or messages, you can also answer calls from the watch.
+And this includes not only notifications or messages, but also podrans answering calls from the watch.

 Of course there are also many productivity applications, but it is an area that I personally find less interesting, except for very specific cases.
 In the end the functionality of each particular app lies in the work that each developer has done, but there are many that only offer grandiloquent notifications, but as soon as you try to interact with them it sends you back to continue on the phone.

-But this is something that is being worked on and will certainly improve over time, especially in voice control.
-For example, today it is possible to answer a WhatsApp message by voice, but it is not possible to start a conversation with "Hey Siri, send a WhatsApp to so-and-so".
-Siri's response will be to keep you on the phone.
+But it is something that is being worked on and will undoubtedly improve over time, especially in voice control.
+For example as of today it is possible to answer a WhatsApp message with your voice, but it is not possible to start a conversation with "Hey Siri, send a WhatsApp to so-and-so".
+Siri's response will be for you to continue on the phone.

 In order to have this function available, it is up to the developers of WhatsApp to implement it.
 The possibility is there, but there has to be an extension of the application installed on the watch (which is not present at the moment).
 This is just an example of the missed opportunities that are present at the moment in the Apple Watch.
 And we must not forget that Apple can only provide a platform that allows useful applications to be made, but then it is up to the developers to make it effective.